SonarSource/sonarqube/server/sonar-docs/src/pages/index.md

 ### Analyzing pull requests

 Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can integrate SonarQube to be part of your pull or merge request process.
-Issuing a pull request can trigger a branch analysis and add pull request decoration to see your branch analysis directly in your ALM's interface in addition to the SonarQube interface.
+Issuing a pull request can trigger a branch analysis and add pull request decoration to see your branch analysis directly in your DevOps Platforms's interface in addition to the SonarQube interface.
 For more information, see the [Pull Request Analysis Overview](/analysis/pull-request/).

 ## Writing Clean and Safe Code